sagesharp/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

  * [Write the Docs Europe conference 2016](https://www.writethedocs.org/conf/eu/2016/news/code-of-conduct-report/)
  * [Linux Conf Australia 2019](https://linux.conf.au/static/build/downloads/lca2019_coc_transparency_report.pdf)
  * [Symfony online community report for 2018](https://symfony.com/blog/symfony-code-of-conduct-transparency-report-2018)

+## Employer Reports

+Please consult with the GNOME Foundation board and/or GNOME lawyers before making a report to someone's employer.
+If approved, it may be appropriate to provide a short report of someone's conduct to their employer.
+This may be appropriate if someone is working in an official employee capacity.

+An incident may be reported to an employer if the incident occurred while the reported person was:

+ * Talking about their employer's product
+ * Staffing a sponsor booth at a GNOME event
+ * Answering questions about their employer in the GNOME online community
+ * Attempting to recruit someone to work for the employer
+ * Claiming to represent their employer's views
+ * Working as paid staff for the GNOME Foundation, whether as event staff, online moderators, or contributors

 ## Attribution